Summary

 Notes

-- ^ From January 3, 2015 to January 3, 2017 she was the chair of the Steering & Outreach Committee.
-At the start of the 115th Congress – January 3, 2017 – Steering and Outreach were split into 2 separate chairs; Bernie Sanders became the chair of the Outreach Committee.
+1. ^ From January 3, 2015 to January 3, 2017, Klobuchar was Chair of the Steering and Outreach Committee.
+Steering and Outreach were then split into two separate chairs; with Bernie Sanders as Chair of Outreach.

 References